Day 712 of the Labour government

 Days since substantive action

-no statutory PM2.5 targets, no Clean Air Act, no consultation opened.
+No statutory PM2.5 targets, no Clean Air Act, no consultation opened.
+Counter will start once DEFRA publishes a substantive action and the publications-monitor agent ingests it.

 Promise-to-delivery gap